Will carbs improve performance? Will not eating improve fat loss? Should you eat before a run?

 Dates have what is often considered an ideal ratio of carbohydrate to protein of 3:1 which will provide sustained energy.

-Many runners like to slice open a date and put in a little nut butter before longer runs.
+Many runners like to slice open a date and put in a little nut butter (or coconut oil) before longer runs.
 This is a great option for runners avoiding grains and for those who bring whole foods along for fuel during the run.

 A perfect blend of carbs, protein and fat nuts can provide sustained energy for longer workouts.